OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 [![asciicast](https://asciinema.org/a/K0YebFw4ciC5uH5OJUn3oATqv.svg)](https://asciinema.org/a/K0YebFw4ciC5uH5OJUn3oATqv)

-## How to Implement the Function
+## Function Implementation

-Supabase Edge Functions are executed in the Deno enfironment on the edge.
-This carries a couple of implications
+Supabase Edge Functions are executed in the Deno enfironment on the edge which means:

 - Functions are written in TypeScript
-- You cannot install packages using npm or Yarn
+- You can't install packages with a package manager like npm or Yarn

-To add to logic to the function, open `push/index.ts` in your text editor.
-To start, We'll need to import _onesignal-node-api_, but as previously mentioned, we can't install packages using the typical mechanisms.
-To get around this, we can use [esm.sh](https://esm.sh) which is a fast, global content delivery network for NPM packages.
+Function logic is implemented in `push/index.ts`.

-We import the OneSignal package by specifying the URL where Deno can download it from.
+Since packages can't be installed using a traditional package manager, I'm using [esm.sh](https://esm.sh) – a global CDN for npm packages – to load the module.

 ```ts
 import * as OneSignal from "https://esm.sh/@onesignal/node-onesignal@1.0.0-beta7"
 ```

-Importing the package in this way is effective to installing it, so now we can move on to ensuring our script has access to the values needed to intialize the OneSignal API client.
+I can load environment variables exposed in Deno's `Deno.env` object.

 ```ts
 const appId = Deno.env.get("APP_ID")!